 Question #16

-B only practiced by adventurers who wear fedoras and use bullwhips
+A only practiced by adventurers who wear fedoras and use bullwhips

 C the recovery of dinosaur fossils

-D one of the academic life sciences
+D one branch of the social sciences